 Chlorine is used to sanitize water because of its low cost, availability and effectiveness.
 It’s not without its drawbacks, however.

-Chlorine in high concentrations can be deadly.
+Did you know, chlorine in high concentrations can be deadly?
 In fact, the first chemical weapons used chlorine gas.

 More Information: What is chlorine gas and how did it become a weapon?